 government and military departments.
 In a recently published

-in Washington, a Stratfor policy brief reads, in part:
+A Stratfor policy brief in Washington states, in part:

-“Abandoned CFE Treaty will force NATO to at least step up
+“The abandoned CFE Treaty will force NATO to at least intensify

-their reconnaissance efforts in order to track the movements
+their intelligence efforts to track the movements of

-Russian armed forces and receive information that the Russians would normally provide themselves under the mechanisms
+Russian armed forces and receive information that the Russians would normally provide themselves as part of the mechanisms

 Russia in the post-Soviet space